ripsawridge/site/contents/content/cma/2022/silverton-salida.md

 I had many things to do.
 Mishap had access to a truck, and she picked me up for a trip to Walmart.
 Here, we bought supplies, and enjoyed the comedy I mentioned earlier where Leftovers and I tried to follow all of her advice about what to buy.
-I went back to their hostel with them in the truck, as they were sure I could stay there.
+I went back to their hostel with them ("Heydukes Hideout") in the truck, as they were sure I could stay there.
 It was an amazing little place run by a couple...purely a donation/volunteer effort.
 They had two converted garages for hikers to camp in, and a yard in the back